INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/08 - HTML/08 - HTML.md

 					It preserves spaces      and line breaks.

-		Code snippets or ASCII art are often displayed using the <pre> tag.
+		Code snippets or ASCII art are often displayed using the &lt;pre&gt; tag.

 		Useful to include code too :
 		if (true == true) {